2018 Virtuoso Festival

 This festival sets forth narrowly defined age groups so that they may be fairly judged, and generously decorated.
 Those familiar with previous years, should note the festival’s divisions, format, and important details, including:

 - REGISTRATION: the form is now online, accepting credit cards for application fees and online signatures.
 The form is available here

 - NOTIFICATION: participants may now seek their time slots by Tuesday, May 1 on the itinerary page, rather than email notification.

 - CLARIFICATION (added March 28): multiple movements/miniatures/selections chosen from the same super-set are considered “single works” for the purpose of subdividing performance divisions.
 Examples include multiple movements from Schumann’s Kinderszenen, Op.15, or two movements from Chopin’s Sonata in B minor.

 - INTERNATIONAL PARTICIPANTS: participants of all nationalities are welcome to apply.

-- ADDITIONAL STYLE PERIODS: the 2017 Virtuoso Festival now includes Romantic, Impressionistic, and Contemporary styles for pianists, violinists, and chamber musicians.
+- ADDITIONAL STYLE PERIODS: continuing the tradition set forth in 2017, the Virtuoso Festival includes Romantic, Impressionistic, and Contemporary styles for pianists, violinists, and chamber musicians.

 - SINGLE WORK / MULTIPLE WORKS: the additional subdivision of solo participants into single work, or two or more works of at least two contrasting styles.

-- PRIZES: a return to gold, silver, bronze medalists, plus any number of honorable mentions
+- PRIZES: gold, silver, bronze medalists, plus any number of honorable mentions

 Link: Application Form